Ella-Hoeppner/Quoot/README.md

     * Allow macros to somehow be tagged with which delimiters/prefixes apply to the forms enclosed inside them
       * At the reader stage, when one of these tagged macros is encountered, apply those delimiters/prefixes until that macros closes
         * This will happen at the reader stage so it will be before any kind of macroexpansion, but I think that's fine.
 Just means that the reader will need to be aware of the declared macros, which seems totally doable.
+* think about how transducers might fit in